 The Day You Begin reads like music, with rich melodies that rouse your senses and settle softly upon your heart.
 It begins with a young girl peeking nervously into a new classroom, where she sees no one quite like herself.

 The other children look different.
-They have different experiences, different lunches, different summer adventures.
+They have different experiences, different lunches, and even different summer adventures.
 They giggle uncomfortably at the unfamiliar, at the things they don’t understand, until the teacher quiets everyone down.

-Yet Woodson’s words, as is typical for her, are a song to celebrate.
-She reassures us that, when we are brave enough, we can all find connections with one another.
+Woodson’s words in The Day You Begin book, as is typical for her, are a song to celebrate.
+She reassures us that when we are brave enough we can all find connections with one another.

 Want to purchase The Day You Begin?
 Buy it here!